alephium/docs/docs/dapps/tutorials/first-fungible-token.md

 const signerShinyTokenBalance = signerBalance.tokenBalances!.find((token) => token.id === shinyTokenId)
 expect(BigInt(signerShinyTokenBalance!.amount)).toEqual(issueTokenAmount)
 ```
-In this case the `ShinyToken` token contract will be deployed along
+In this example, the `ShinyToken` token contract will be deployed along
 with `10000` tokens, all of which are immediately sent to
 `signer.address`.
 Note that if `signer.address` is not specified, the
 newly issued tokens will be owned by the `ShinyToken` contract.

 ## Interact with the token

 Congratulations!
-You now have issued your first fungible token.
+You have issued your first fungible token.
 Since
 the newly issued token adheres to the [Fungible Token
 Standard](/dapps/standards/fungible-tokens#fungible-token-standard),
-it is also compatible with wallets, explorer and other services.
+it is compatible with wallets, explorer and other services.
 It
 also enables SDK to get its information in a standard way:

 ```typescript